menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

 Subranges
-  Select the desired options to determine what happens when a user creates a subrange of a range in a folder.
+The selection made here determines what happens when a user creates a subrange of a range in a folder.

 Name conflicts between ranges and scopes
   Specify what happens if the name of an MS DHCP scope does not match the name of an existing IP address range.